What is Tramadol?

 Symptoms of overdose include unresponsiveness, difficulty breathing, lightheadedness, loss of consciousness, constricted pinpointed pupils, and decreased heart rate.
 They can also experience mood side effects like relaxation, euphoria, and a sense of well-being.

 This behavior is when an individual obtains multiple prescriptions for the same drug from different providers.
 Other signs include extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.

 Like many other prescription opioid drugs, the use of this drug often leads to cheaper and more potent opioids such as heroin and fentanyl.
 Tramadol addiction is a severe condition with a high risk of overdose and usually requires professional treatment to recover.

 Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically when heavy drug use or mixing drugs.
 Medical detoxification is the best path to start your journey to recovery safely.

 Tramadol addiction treatment at Lighthouse Recovery Institute consists of individual and group therapy, recovery support group participation, gym access, recovery-oriented activities, community integration, case management, life skills development, and much more.

-Depending on the individual’s medical needs and personal goals, clients can participate in a range of therapeutic practices ranging from trauma resolution to medication management and psychiatric appointments.
+Depending on the individual’s medical needs and personal goals, clients can participate in therapeutic practices ranging from trauma resolution to medication management and psychiatric appointments.
 We individualized treatment plans for each client depending on what their needs are.
-The personalized care and attention is what makes our drug rehab center ideal to help you to overcome your drug and alcohol addiction.
+The personalized care and attention make our drug rehab center ideal for helping you overcome your drug and alcohol addiction.

 Does Insurance Cover Tramadol Treatment?